})

 How can slips, trips, and falls be mitigated on construction sites?

-Slips, trips, and falls can be mitigated by maintaining organised locations and clear pathways to prevent accidents.
+Slips, trips, and falls can be mitigated by maintaining organised locations and clear pathways throughout the construction site.
+Regular housekeeping, proper lighting, and immediate cleanup of spills or debris are essential preventive measures.

 What is a Job Hazard Analysis (JHA)?

-A Job Hazard Analysis (JHA) is a tool used for the systematic evaluation of tasks and their associated risks, helping to identify potential dangers and necessary precautions.
+A Job Hazard Analysis (JHA) is a systematic tool used for evaluating specific tasks and their associated risks.
+Job Hazard Analysis helps identify potential dangers in each work activity and determines the necessary precautions to mitigate those risks.

 Why is it important to regularly update risk evaluations?

-Regular updates to risk evaluations are vital to reflect changes in site conditions or project scope, ensuring that all personnel are aware of potential dangers and mitigation measures.
+Regular updates to risk evaluations are vital to reflect changes in site conditions or project scope.
+Construction sites are dynamic environments, and risk evaluations must evolve to ensure that all personnel remain aware of current potential dangers and the measures in place to mitigate them.

 What has been the trend in non-fatal injuries in construction sites?

-Non-fatal injuries on construction sites have decreased from 53,000 to 50,000 in recent years, indicating improvements in risk evaluations and safety measures.
+Non-fatal injuries on construction sites decreased from 53,000 to 50,000 in recent years (as of the early 2020s), indicating improvements in risk evaluations and safety measures across the industry.

 How can building audits and risk evaluations enhance site security?

-Comprehensive building audits and risk evaluations identify weaknesses in areas such as access control, fire protection systems, emergency exits, and environmental hazards, providing tailored recommendations to bolster security and reduce risks.
+Comprehensive building audits and risk evaluations enhance site security by identifying weaknesses in areas such as access control, fire protection systems, emergency exits, and environmental hazards.
+These audits provide tailored recommendations to bolster security and reduce risks specific to each construction site.

 What is the overall goal of proactive risk management approaches in construction?